arfon/fidgit/paper/paper.md

 ---
-title: 'Fidgit: An ungodly union of GitHub and figshare'
+title: 'Fidgit: An ungodly union of GitHub and figshare ON A BRANCH'
 tags:
   - example
   - tags